Lancia Ypsilon: Third generation (2011)

 Accessories included an automatic parking system, marketed as Magic Parking, bi-xenon headlights and LED rear lights in addition to available automatic Start & Stop.

 All models were equipped with standard four airbags and stability and traction control (ESP and ASR) with Hill Holder, and ABS with EBD.
-European versions included Silver, Gold intermediate, and Platinum option packages.
+European versions included Silver, Gold and Platinum option packages.
 Type 846 continued to feature center-dash instrumentation.

 Type 846 included a right-hand-drive variant for the UK and Ireland, where it was sold as the Chrysler Ypsilon.
 It is sold in Morocco and Israel through the Fiat dealer network.
 In 2012 it began selling in Japan under the Chrysler brand at Yanase Co., Ltd. Japanese dealerships.
-It isn't exported to the US in order to avoid competition with the Fiat 500, which is produced at Chrysler's Toluca plant in Mexico.
+It wasn't exported to the US in order to avoid competition with the Fiat 500, which is produced at Chrysler's Toluca plant in Mexico.

 Special edition

 At the 2011 Frankfurt Motor Show, Lancia debuted Ypsilon Diamond concept cars, which anticipated the release of a luxury model.
 The Diamond features two-tone paint with a top layer called "eco-chrome" covering pillars, roof, hood, and mirrors.
-The lower part of the body is painted in Chiffon Blanc (a particular kind of white).
+The lower part of the body is painted in Chiffon Blanc (a shimmering white).
 The interior is fully lined in leather and Alcantara with two-tone seats covered in Galuchat black bronze leather.
 Head restraints display the Y logo.
 The outside of the seats, dashboard and some door details are covered with Nubuck light-colored leather with shift knob made of transparent acrylic to get the diamond effect.
 The Ypsilon Diamond has remained a concept car only.

 At the Bologna Motor Show in December 2011 Lancia presented the Ypsilon Black&Red, with special equipment proposed for young buyers, including special paint and hi-fi audio.
 Offered in 4 paint styles (Rosso Argilla, Nero Vulcano, Rosso Fiamma, and the bi-color Rosso Argilla with roof and hood in Nero Vulcano) the interior offers the same color as the body with alternation of black and red.
 The Ypsilon Black&Red is sold in most markets (including UK and Ireland) with 1.2 Fire petrol engine, 0.9 TwinAir Turbo and 1.3 Multijet diesel.